renesugar/k_elda_archive/docs/_FAQ.md

   IP address _and_ the port number into the browser as `<IP>:<PORT>`.

 ### How do I get persistent storage?
-Quilt currently doesn't support persistent storage, so we recommend using a hosted database like [Firebase](https://firebase.google.com/).
+Kelda currently doesn't support persistent storage, so we recommend using a hosted database like [Firebase](https://firebase.google.com/).
-If you still choose to run storage applications like [MongoDB](https://github.com/quilt/mongo) or [Elasticsearch](https://github.com/quilt/elasticsearch) on Quilt, be aware that the data will be lost if the containers or the VMs hosting them die.
+If you still choose to run storage applications like [MongoDB](https://github.com/kelda/mongo) or [Elasticsearch](https://github.com/kelda/elasticsearch) on Kelda, be aware that the data will be lost if the containers or the VMs hosting them die.

-### I tried to `quilt run` a blueprint on Amazon and nothing seems to be working.
+### I tried to `kelda run` a blueprint on Amazon and nothing seems to be working.
 If you're running a blueprint on AWS and the containers are not getting properly created, you may have an issue with your VPC (Virtual Private Cloud) settings on Amazon.
-When this issue occurs, if you run `quilt show`, the machines will all have status `connected`, but the containers will never progress to the `scheduled` state (either the status will be empty, or for Dockerfiles that are built in the cluster, the status will say `built`).
+When this issue occurs, if you run `kelda show`, the machines will all have status `connected`, but the containers will never progress to the `scheduled` state (either the status will be empty, or for Dockerfiles that are built in the cluster, the status will say `built`).
 This issue only occurs